-- Rental Housing Program: NLHC owns and administers approximately 5,573 social housing units throughout various regions of the province, with the greatest concentration of units located in St. John’s (3,178) and Corner Brook (802).
+- Rental Housing Program: NLHC owns and administers approximately 5,591 social housing units throughout various regions of the province, with the greatest concentration of units located on the Avalon (3,200) and Corner Brook (804).
 These homes are rented to low-income earners, with rental rates based on 25 per cent of monthly income.
-There are an estimated 14,000 individuals housed in NLHC units under this program.

-- Provincial Home Repair Program (PHRP): PHRP is a federal/provincial cost-shared initiative which is administered/delivered by NLHC.
-Low-income individuals and families are assisted under this program with modest assistance levels to improve privately owned households.
+- Provincial Home Repair Program (PHRP): Low-income individuals and families are assisted under this program with modest assistance levels to improve privately owned households.
 This program primarily benefits seniors living in rural areas of the province.

 - Home Modification Program (HMP): HMP is designed to provide funding to low-to-moderate income homeowners ($46,500 or less), seniors, and persons with disabilities who require accessibility changes to their residences, which can help promote independence and self-reliance, assist with a better quality of life, and enable individuals to remain in their own homes for a longer period.

-- Provincial Homelessness Fund (PHF): PHF is provides funding to assist registered non-profit organizations for the development of support services space for the provision of on-site and outreach services.
-These services promote housing stability and greater self reliance for those at risk of homelessness.
+- Provincial Homelessness Fund (PHF): PHF provides funding to assist registered non-profit organizations for the development of support services space for the provision of on-site and outreach services.
+These services promote housing stability and greater self-reliance for those at risk of homelessness.
 The space can be developed either through new modest construction or renovation of an existing building.
-PHF funding is not available for the purchase of a building.

 - Partner-Managed Housing Program: This program is directed in support of social housing initiatives largely in partnership with partner-managed non-profit housing groups.
 Most of the social housing units under this program are operated directly by individual groups with NLHC holding the mortgage on these properties and providing some level of operating assistance.